kalbag/cleaningdata/README.md

+## How the run_analysis.R Script Works

+### Step 0
+The script run_analysis.R assumes all files are in the current working directory.
+It reads all files into tables as the initial step.

+### Step 1
+It then combines the training and test data sets, using rbind, to create a table with all rows from both the training and test data sets.

+### Step 2
+It then builds a reduced set of columns by selecting only columns whose names contain mean or std (standard deviation) as requested.
+It does this by building a vector of column indices with the requested features, and then subsetting the data frame by those columns.

+### Step 3
+Next, it creates activity labels to name the activities in the data set.
+It merges the two tables containing the activity names and the activity numbers, using the numbers column.

+### Step 4
+Next it applies column names using descriptive feature names from the selected features.
+After this, it uses the transform function to add Activity and Subject columns to the reduced set.

+### Step 5
+It uses the dplyr and tidyr libraries to create a table from the data frame, use the group_by function to group the reduced column variables by Subject and Activity and then summarize_each to apply the mean to each group.
+Finally, it writes the summarized table out to a file called "output_tidyset.txt".

-# Human Activity Recognition Using Smartphones Dataset
+## Human Activity Recognition Using Smartphones Dataset
-## Version 1.0
+### Version 1.0
-## Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
+### Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
-## Smartlab - Non Linear Complex Systems Laboratory
+### Smartlab - Non Linear Complex Systems Laboratory
-## DITEN - Università degli Studi di Genova.
+### DITEN - Università degli Studi di Genova.
-## Via Opera Pia 11A, I-16145, Genoa, Italy.
+### Via Opera Pia 11A, I-16145, Genoa, Italy.
-## activityrecognition@smartlab.ws
+### activityrecognition@smartlab.ws
-## www.smartlab.ws
+### www.smartlab.ws

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

-## Each record provides the following:
+### Each record provides the following:

 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.